jamessan85/jest-snapshot-viewer/README.md

-# snapshot-viewer
+# Jest Snapshot Visualizer

-`snapshot-viewer` is a Visual Studio Code extension for previewing `.snap` snapshot files.
+Jest Snapshot Visualizer is a Visual Studio Code extension for previewing `.snap` snapshot files.
 It provides commands to view the contents of snapshot files in a readable HTML format directly from VS Code.
 When activated, the extension parses the selected `.snap` file, converts its contents to HTML, and opens the result for easy inspection.
 This is useful for developers working with Jest or other snapshot-based testing frameworks who want a quick way to visualize snapshot data.

 ## Run a command